morassman/atom-commander/README.md

 If this is selected then files will be automatically uploaded to the server when they are saved.
 This is enabled by default.
 The file will remain in the cache if it couldn't be uploaded.

 ### Editing Remote Files
-If the `Upload On Save` setting is enabled then the file will automatically be uploaded each time the file is saved.
+If the `Upload On Save` setting is enabled then the file will automatically be uploaded each time it is saved.
 However, if it isn't enabled, then one will need to upload cached files via the cache view.
 A quick way to upload the file currently being edited is to select `Atom Commander: Upload File` from the Command Palette.
 Doing so copies the cached file to the server.
 The file is therefore first saved to the cache before it is uploaded.

 Similarly one can download the file from the server by choosing `Atom Commander: Download File` from the Command Palette.
 This replaces the cached file with the one that was downloaded.